followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

 - **isSelected**
 Indicates whether or not the current row is selected.
 - **rowType**
 Defines the type of the current row.
-This field equals *'data'* for data rows or *'group'* for group rows.
+This field equals *"data"* for data rows or *"group"* for group rows.
 Use this field to distinguish rows by type.
 - **groupIndex**
 Contains the group index of the current row.
-This field is useful if the **rowType** field is *'group'*.
+This field is useful if the **rowType** field is *"group"*.
 - **isExpanded**
 Indicates whether or not the current row is expanded.
-This field is useful if the **rowType** field is *'group'*.
+This field is useful if the **rowType** field is *"group"*.

 When using the [dxTemplate](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/) markup component for AngularJS, and Knockout apps, declare it within a `<table>` HTML element.
 For Angular - within a `<tbody>` element with the `dx-row` class.